Howard W. Johnson Professor of Management, Emeritus

 Professor of Economics, Emeritus

 He was the John C Head III Dean of the MIT Sloan School of Management from 1998 through 2007 and was a member of the President’s Council of Economic Advisers from 1989 through 1991.
 He was formerly director of the MIT Center for Energy and Environmental Policy Research and a member of the MIT Energy Council.
 Schmalensee is a Fellow of the Econometric Society and the American Academy of Arts and Sciences.
 He has served on the executive committee of the American Economic Association, and as a director of the International Securities Exchange, MFS Investment Management, and the International Data Group.
 Beginning October 2014, he will be Chairman of the Board of Resources for the Future.
 His research and teaching have focused on industrial organization economics and its applications to business decision-making and public policy.
 He was the 2012 Distinguished Fellow of the Industrial Organization Society.

 Schmalensee holds an SB and a PhD in economics from MIT.

-General Expertise: Antitrust; Applied economics; Business ethics; Climate change; Climate policy; Competition; Competitive strategy; Corporate strategy and policy; Credit cards; Economics; Economy; Electronic publishing; Energy; Environment; Global climate change; Global warming; Government; High technology companies; Industrial economics; Industrial organization; Macroeconomics; Managerial economics; Microeconomics; Microsoft; Non-market strategy; Options; Political economy; Price fixing; Pricing; Public utilities; Publishing; Software; Stock exchange; Stock exchange consolidation; Tax policy; United States
+General Expertise: Alternative energy; Antitrust; Applied economics; B-school; Business education; Business school; Clean energy; Climate change; Climate policy; Competitive strategy; Corporate strategy and policy; Credit card industry; Economics; Economy; Electricity; Emissions trading; Energy; Energy economics; Environment; Environmental economics; Environmental policy; Global climate change; Global warming; Industrial economics; Industrial organization; Non-market strategy; Price fixing; Pricing; Privatization; Solar power; Strategy

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.